xa4os34/Informatics/README.md

 # Informatics
-This repo contains programming code and reports for PNRPU informatics labs that was gived me as hometask.
+This repo contains programming code and reports for PNRPU informatic labs that was gived me as hometask.